Eng-Yasmina/Wordpress-Projects-Woocommerce-Elementor-WeAccept-/360_events/README.md

 # Event Management with FooEvents for WooCommerce

 ## Overview
-- This project is about events management with FooEvents for WooCommerce that we used to create and sell tickets for the events directly from our WooCommerce store to serve adequately scaled clients of an entertainment services firm that has been planning and managing events.
+- This project is about events management with FooEvents for WooCommerce system that we developed to create and sell tickets for the events directly from our WooCommerce store to serve adequately scaled clients of an entertainment services firm that has been planning and managing events.
 The system is in charge of creating and generating tickets for users, as well as introducing custom variations for events using FooEvents, the ultimate event management solution seamlessly integrated with WooCommerce.
 - We transformed our WooCommerce store into a powerhouse of affiliate marketing with YITH WooCommerce Affiliates Premium.
 This robust plugin introduced a seamless and efficient affiliate system that empowerd our business to grow through strategic partnerships.